 Again, picking on the court-shoe (also known as a dress shoe) your heel is pushed up into the air and your toes are pushed down into the end of the shoe.
 Trauma to the nail then occurs.

-Filing your thickened toenail with a footfile when your nails are dry is an easy method to keep down the thickness.
+Gentle dry filing your thickened toenail with a footfile when your nails are dry is an easy method to keep down the thickness.
 You file over the nail, rather than across twice a week, when dry, and this keeps the nail down to a manageable thickness.
+Filing over the nail:

 This is a very common, simple, and painfree treatment method and what happens is that a Chiropodist/ Podiatrist will use a drill and carefully reduce the thickness of your nail down.
 I would not recommend for you to do this at home because for one it is not safe, two- you will not have clean tools and three- you can injure yourself quite easily.